oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 A program satisfies the "OpenEoX Core Sorter" conformance profile if the program:

 * satisfies the "OpenEoX Core Consumer" conformance profile.
-* provide a function to sort an arbitrary number of OpenEoX Core Information Objects `last_updated` value with that value descending (default).
+* provides a function to sort an arbitrary number of OpenEoX Core Information Objects `last_updated` value with that value descending (default).
-* provide a function to sort an arbitrary number of OpenEoX Core Information Objects `last_updated` value with that value ascending.
+* provides a function to sort an arbitrary number of OpenEoX Core Information Objects `last_updated` value with that value ascending.

 A OpenEoX Core Sorter MAY choose to make that information also available in other data formats.

+### Conformance Clause 14: OpenEoX Core Merger

+A program satisfies the "OpenEoX Core Merger" conformance profile if the program:

+* satisfies the "OpenEoX Core Consumer" conformance profile.
+* provides a function to merge OpenEoX Core Information into a single OpenEoX Core Information Object by overwriting all old values of keys present in newer OpenEoX Core Information Objects with the values from newer objects.

+  > This includes the value of `last_updated`.

+* provides a function to merge OpenEoX Core Information into a single OpenEoX Core Information Object by overwriting all old values of keys present in newer OpenEoX Core Information Objects with the values from newer objects but treating `tba` as not present during the overwrite process.

+  > This includes the value of `last_updated`.
+  > Ignoring `tba` while overwriting ensures that a date value is never overwritten by `tba`.

+* provides a function to merge OpenEoX Core Information into a single OpenEoX Core Information Object by taking the newest as base and iterative appending keys that are not present in that object while iterating over the OpenEoX Core Information from newest to oldest.

+  > As `last_updated` is a required field, it is not changed during the process.
+  > Values of keys that are inserted are never changed in that process.

+A program MAY implement other algorithms than defined here, if and only if, the results are guaranteed to be the same.

+A OpenEoX Core Merger MAY choose to make that information also available in other data formats.

 -------